MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 - The Exchange rule detects the Exchange classification and accordingly modifies the message header to add the Azure Information Protection classification.

-- When recipients running the preview version of the Azure Information Protection client view the email in Outlook, they will see the Azure Information Protection label assigned and any corresponding email header, footer, or watermark.
+- When recipients running the Azure Information Protection client view the email in Outlook, they will see the Azure Information Protection label assigned and any corresponding email header, footer, or watermark.

 If your Azure Information Protection labels apply rights management protection, add this to the rule configuration by selecting the option to modify the message security, apply rights protection, and then select the RMS template or Do Not Forward option.